Display-Lab/knowledge-base/vignettes/social_approach_vignette/readme.md

 MPOG calculates performance benchmarks and averages for each institution.
 One comparator is a [peer 90th percentile benchmark <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000129), which represents the 90th percentile for performance among providers at an institution, for each measure.
 Another is the [peer average comparator <sub>(BP)</sub>](https://bioportal.bioontology.org/ontologies/PSDO?p=classes&conceptid=http%3A%2F%2Fpurl.obolibrary.org%2Fobo%2FPSDO_0000126), which is the mean performance for all providers at an insitution, for each measure.

 ### Healthcare professional performance
-Bob, a nurse anesthetist (CRNA) at Max Commuity Hospital, has the following performance data over the last 6 months for the FLUID-01-NC measure:
+Deepa, a nurse anesthetist (CRNA) at Max Commuity Hospital, has the following performance data over the last 6 months for the FLUID-01-NC measure:

 |Month|Performance Level|Peer Average|75th Percentile Benchmark|90th Percentile Benchmark|MPOG Goal|
 |-----|---------|---|---|---|---|